Anaswar-ash/App-DTox/README.md

 -   **User Authentication:** Allow users to sign up and save their own usage data using a service like Firebase.
 -   **Custom Date Ranges:** Add a date picker to allow users to view their usage over different time periods (e.g., weekly, yearly).
 -   **Goal Setting:** Implement a feature for users to set usage goals and receive notifications.

+## Contributing

+Contributions are welcome!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

+## Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.